Little-Fridge/AutoVisualSkill/README.md

 ### Bind Steps to Visual Evidence and Personal Examples

 Interleaved visual skills keep reasoning steps close to the visual evidence or visual references they depend on.
+They are useful when a skill is best represented as an ordered sequence of text steps paired with the visual evidence each step uses.
 The source may be sampled video frames, documentation screenshots, generated design panels, or multimodal chat evidence from a visual collaborator.

 This skill type is especially useful when the reusable knowledge is not just a task procedure, but a grounded style, preference, or work habit.
 Instead of summarizing a user's behavior as vague text, AutoVisualSkill can preserve the examples, regions, before/after edits, and visual evidence that make the behavior reusable.